 Method 2: Use Ice Cubes Trays

-Puree the baby food.
+Puree the baby food in powerful Ninja blenders.
 Pour it into an ice cube tray.
 Cover the tray with a cling wrap or use branded trays that come with lids.
 Don’t use foil as it easily breaks and may get mixed with the baby food.

 Put the ice cube tray into the freezer.
 Once frozen, remove the baby food cubes and transfer into freezer bags.
 Label contents and date of preparation.
 Then you put in the freezer for longer storage.